 Get certified with the best trainers around!

 All trainers that list their courses on this website are approved EPA and/or State Providers, and their courses certify renovators to perform lead-safe work.
-Visit the Frequently Asked Questions Page for full details on the EPA's new renovator rules or call us with any questions at 1-800-355-1751.
+Visit the Frequently Asked Questions Page for full details on the EPA's new renovator rules or contact customer support on this page.